Aviatrix raises $40 million for multi-cloud management tools

 The multi-cloud management market is projected to grow to $7.89 billion by the end of 2024, by some estimates, and Aviatrix has formidable rivals in RightScale, Scalr, Embotics, and others.
 But it has made impressive inroads, attracting the business of brands like Gree, Hyatt, Clara, VMWare, FICO, Netflix, PerBlue, Pfizer, Informatica, Billabong, MicroStrategy, Experian, the University of Wharton, NCR, SoFi, NASA, QuickenLoans, and Robert Half.

 “CRV invests in people who pair market insights with proven abilities to execute,” said CRV general partner and Aviatrix board member Devdutt Yellurkar.
 “Steve Mullaney has assembled the best go-to-market talent in the industry — fueling impressive momentum in enterprise adoption and partnerships that are driving substantial revenue growth.
-It’s rare for CRV to lead a Series C round, but we did so here based on the enormous opportunity.
+It’s rare for CRV to lead a series C round, but we did so here based on the enormous opportunity.
 We’re incredibly excited to be a part of Aviatrix’s trailblazing journey.”